 This type of game belongs to a group of spiral race games collectively known as The Royal Game of Goose.
 In all of these games the next-to-last space is the winning position.
 Goose games first appeared in Florence in the 16th century, where they were most likely brought from Greece.
 Their boards are in the form of a spiral and they may derive from Mehen, a 5,000 year old Egyptian game named after the snake god, who coiled around the sun god Ra to protect him.
 We have ancient spiraling Mehen boards carved from stone or bone but the game was thought to have died out before 2,000 bc.
 However, a similar looking clay artifact called the Phaistos disk, was created in Crete, circa 2,000 bc, There is no definite knowledge about the use of this spiraling disk but Rachel has theorized that it was a similar game board.
 Also, modern anthropologists have found a similar game being played in Africa in the 20th century.

 Ancient Egyptian Mehen game board

 At the end of this Game of Hope pamphlet, there is a brief explanation of how the deck could also be used for divination.
 The deck is to be shuffled and the 36 cards laid out in four rows of eight cards and then a row of four on the bottom.
-The position of the significator, the Gentleman for a man and the Lady for a woman, determines how the cards are to be read, and the reader was encouraged to create a story centered on this character and the cards that surround him or her.
+The position of a card representing the querent, called the significator, the Gentleman for a man and the Lady for a woman, determines how the cards are to be read, and the reader was encouraged to create a story centered on this character and the cards that surround him or her.
 This is the standard Grand Tableau used by Lenormand readers today, but the 1799 pamphlet does not provided definite meanings for each card.
 Some cards, however, were considered positive or negative in the game and this would affect their interpretation.
 Also the Book is said to be a Grimoire, the Bird is from the Canary Islands, and the Path leads to the Garden.